- Assistant Professor

-Karl Aspelund, Terry Gunnel (editors.)
+Karl Aspelund, Terry Gunnell (editors.)
 Málarinn og Menningarsköpun: Sigurður Guðmundsson og Kvöldfélagið 1858-1874 [The Painter and Culture Creation: Sigurdur Gudmundsson and the Evening Society, 1858–1874.]
 Reykjavík: Opna & National Museum of Iceland, 2017.

 A collection of 17 peer-reviewed essays by 13 authors (incl. editors.)
 These essays came out of a research project directed by myself and Dr. Terry Gunnel of the University of Iceland.
 The project began in 2011 and wrapped in late 2015.

-The book is nominated for the Icelandic Publishers’ Association’s Literary Prize in the field of Academic Works for 2017.
+The book was nominated for the Icelandic Literary Prize in the field of Academic Works for 2017 (Icelandic Publishers’ Association.)